doctormeee/ethics-gang/README.md

 5. Given the chosen set of instructions, the robot executes navigation toward completing the given objective, employing computer vision techniques for obstacle avoidance and object detection.

 ## About This Repo
-This Repo consists of files that incorporte the PDDL Ethical Extension, which provides an automated way of PDDL planning with ethical considerations.
+This Repo consists of files that incorporate the PDDL Ethical Extension, which provides an automated way of PDDL planning with ethical considerations.